Shannon joined The Community Roundtable in 2013 excited to connect with members and spread the gospel of community management to the world.

 Hillary joined The Community Roundtable in 2011 and is the Director of Networks, leading our communities including TheCR Network — our private peer network of the smartest social business and community leaders around.

-Propelled by her love of people and and background in traditional community organizing, Hillary leads TheCR Network community management team whose main priority is making sure TheCR Network is a valuable, healthy, and collaborative space for members to learn, connect and succeed as community practitioners.
+Propelled by her love of people and background in traditional community organizing, Hillary leads TheCR Network community management team whose main priority is making sure TheCR Network is a valuable, healthy, and collaborative space for members to learn, connect and succeed as community practitioners.

 Tell us about a community that’s important to you: I got my start working with local communities and community-based organizations.
 There’s something about grassroots community that warms my heart.
 Right now I’m enthralled with GivGab, an Ithaca-based start-up that helps volunteers find meaningful opportunities in their local community.